On some Free Boundary Problems of the Prey-predator Model: Introduction

 (i)\, At the initial state, one kind of pest species (prey) occupied some bounded area (initial habitat).
 In order to control the pest species, the biological method is to put some natural enemies (predator) in this area;

 (ii)\, There is some kind of species (prey) in a bounded area (initial habitat), and at some time (initial time) another kind of species (the new or invasive species, predator) enters this area.

 In general, both prey and predator have a tendency to emigrate from the boundary to obtain their new habitat, i.e., they will move outward along the unknown curve (free boundary) as time increases.
-We argue that such prey in this model is the most favored food of the predator, and its spreading behavior has such a dominant influence of spreading of the predator that they roughly share the same spreading front.
+We argue that such prey in this model is the most favored food of the predator as causes of the {\it features of partial eclipse and picky eaters} for species, and its spreading behavior has such a dominant influence of spreading of the predator that they roughly share the same spreading front.
 It is reasonable to assume that the free boundary invades at a rate that is proportional to the magnitudes of the prey and predator populations gradients there.
 We want to realize the dynamics/variations of prey, predator and free boundary.
-For simplicity, we assume that the interaction between prey and predator obeys the Lokta-Volterra law, and restrict our problem to the one dimensional case.
+For simplicity, we assume that the interaction between prey and predator obeys the Lokta-Volterra law, and focus on our problem to the one dimensional case.
 Under the suitable rescaling, the model we are concerned here becomes one of the following three free boundary problems: \begin{quote} (i) Left boundary is fixed with zero Dirichlet boundary conditions and the right boundary is free

 (ii) Left boundary is fixed with zero Neumann boundary conditions and the right boundary is free

 (iii) With double free boundaries

 \end{quote} In the above three problems, $x=g(t)$ and $x=h(t)$ represent the left and right moving boundaries, respectively, which are to be determined, $a, b, c, d, h_0, \mu, \rho, \mu_l, \mu_r, \rho_l$ and $\rho_r$ are given positive constants.
 The initial functions $u_0(x),v_0(x)$ satisfy